What is a Short Form?

 Yes.
 Standard processes for translated documents apply to Exempt research.

-If you are translating your consent form in its entirety and you are a native speaker of the language, you may translate your own document in some cases.
+If you are translating your consent form in its entirety and you are a native speaker of the language, you may translate your own document if the IRB determines your study is exempt, or minimal risk.

 If the IRB determines a second parent's signature is required in order to obtain parental permission to include a child in a research study, you should attach the "2nd Parent Signature Block" page to your IRB application.
 The page can be printed out and attached to the back of your short form.